 How to manage your day as a day trader

 There are several strategies that you can embrace to become a better trader.
-At Day Trade the World, we work with thousands of traders every day.
+At Real Trading, we work with thousands of traders every day.
 In the past two decades, we have observed several strategies that traders use to manage their time well.

 Find your sweet spot